-belongs.
+heard.
 It is in the form of a semicircular oasis as a basin around the Breede River.
-In the northeast, the area borders the region Small Karoo
+In the northeast, the area borders the region Little Karoo

 on.
-Robertson is divided into the nine Wards Agterkliphoogte, Bonnievale, Boesmansrivier, Eilandia, Hoopsrivier, Klaasvoogds, Le Chasseur, McGregor and Vinkrivier.
-The vineyards cover 13,994 hectares of vines on calcareous sandy soils (2009).
-They are 65% of the white varieties Colombard, Chardonnay, Chenin Blanc, Sauvignon Blanc, Muscat d'Alexandrie and Sémillon, and planted to 35% with the red varieties Cabernet Sauvignon, Shiraz, Merlot, Ruby Cabernet, Pinotage, Cinsault and Pinot Noir.
+Robertson is divided into the nine wards Agterkliphoogte, Bonnievale, Boesmansrivier, Eilandia, Hoopsrivier, Klaasvoogds, Le Chasseur, McGregor and Vinkrivier.
+The vineyards cover 13,994 hectares of vineyards on lime-rich, sandy alluvial soils (2009).
+65% of them are planted with the white varieties Colombard, Chardonnay, Chenin Blanc, Sauvignon Blanc, Muscat d'Alexandrie and Sémillon, and 35% with the red varieties Cabernet Sauvignon, Shiraz, Merlot, Ruby Cabernet, Pinotage, Cinsaut and Pinot Noir.

-Due to the hot and dry climate with relatively low rainfall is an artificial irrigation
+Due to the hot and dry climate with relatively little rainfall is an artificial irrigation

-through the waters of the Breede River and the reservoirs of the Du-Toitskloff Mountains necessary.
-Both for horse breeding (regarding bone growth) and for viticulture, the lime-rich soil has a particularly positive effect.
-The cool nights extend the maturity period and contribute to aromatic wines.
-It will be the typical, sweet Jerepigo
+through the waters of the Breede River and the reservoirs of the Du Toitskloff mountains.
+The lime-rich soil has a particularly positive effect both for horse breeding (in terms of bone growth) and for viticulture.
+The cool nights extend the ripening period and contribute to aromatic wines.
+It will be the typical, sweet ones Jerepigo

 (Dessert wines) produced.
-Formerly known for its excellent white Chardonnay wines, red wines have become some of the best in the Cape.
+Formerly known for excellent Chardonnay white wines, the red wines are now among the best in the Cape.

-In connection with the calcareous soils, an interesting, ecological
+In connection with the lime-rich soils, an interesting, ecological

-At the Weltevrede Vineyard many breeding sites for badgers were created to combat these naturally.
-The animals are driven to the vineyards each morning and brought back the evening after eating the pests.
+to combat them naturally, many breeding stations for badgers have been created at the Weltevrede winery.
+The animals are taken to the vineyards every morning and brought back in the evening after eating the pests.
 Well-known wineries are Agterkliphoogte Winery, Appeldrift Winery, Ashton Winery, Bon Courage Estate, Craighall, De Wetshof Estate, Fraai Uitzicht, Graham Beck, Le Grand Chasseur Estate, Mon Don Estate, Mooiuitzig Wines, Nordale Winery, Springfield Estate

 , Van Loveren, Van Schoor Wines, Viljoensdrift, Weltevrede, Whale Haven Wines, Wolwedrift Wine Estate and Zandvliet Estate.